Skip to main menu Skip to content Skip to footer

 Clinical Experts: Jerry Bubrick, PhD , Jamie Howard, PhD

 When you have a headache, you know there are many possible causes, ranging from the mild to the very serious.
-When you see your doctor, she will likely ask you detailed questions about how long the headaches have been taking place, what type of pain you are feeling, when they occur, and what other symptoms you’re experiencing.
+When you see your doctor, they will likely ask you detailed questions about how long the headaches have been taking place, what type of pain you are feeling, when they occur, and what other symptoms you’re experiencing.
 Without a thorough assessment and examination, it would be absurd for your doctor to diagnose you with a brain tumor or the flu, both of which can give you a headache.
 And, of course, the treatment for a brain tumor and a virus would look very different.

 The same thing is true of mental illness: many common symptoms occur for a variety of reasons, and can reflect several different diagnoses.
 That’s why a good mental health professional will give your child a thorough evaluation based on a broad range of information before coming up with a diagnosis.
 It’s crucial to understand what’s really behind a given behavior because, just as in medicine, the diagnosis your child receives can drastically change the appropriate treatment.
 ADHD medications, for example, won’t work if a child’s inattention or disruptive behavior is caused by anxiety, not ADHD.
 And, just like a medical doctor, when a treatment doesn’t work, whether it’s therapeutic or pharmaceutical, one of the things a good clinician will do is reexamine the diagnosis.